 The study also sought to establish interventions that may enhance the integration and use of digital learning aids in teaching animal husbandry.
 Digital access for students and educators, they should avail themselves of the free or low-priced facility of digital learning materials.
 Digital literacy training should be carried out to ensure that they train their students and lecturers on what they should do in terms of IT training.
 Government organizations should continue to upgrade existing internet connections in school institutions.
 This is because only a few big companies provide farmers with locally relevant content on determining suitable crops for their region, among other information.
-Engaging with global agricultural education platforms increases the likelihood of developing good quality learning platforms.
+Engaging with global agricultural education platforms increases the likelihood of developing good-quality learning platforms.
 Incorporation of the application of various digital tools in animal husbandry, the new digital tools should be developed in a manner that will allow the teaching and practice of animal husbandry.
-Online Learning Approach, Institutions should integrate the online learning approach with conventional methods that would enhance the learning process.
+Online Learning Approach: Institutions should integrate the online learning approach with conventional methods that enhance the learning process.
 These measures, if well achieved, will go a long way in improving the utilization of ICTs in the teaching and learning of animal husbandry subjects in Delta State.

 Conclusion

-The study has shown an increased effort to incorporate technology in the teaching and learning of animal husbandry, though there are emerging challenges to the advancement in technology.
+The study has shown an increased effort to incorporate technology in the teaching and learning of animal husbandry, though there are emerging challenges to the advancement of technology.
 Both students and lecturers appreciate the concept of digital learning, but barriers, for instance, restricted access, poor internet connection, high costs, and institutional vices, cannot be overlooked.
 The measures outlined above, therefore, have been deemed to be useful to eradicate these challenges and facilitate an improved animal husbandry education that is underscored by technology intervention

 Disclaimer (Artificial intelligence)